 AHA Open-Source Software

 Halide-to-hardware is a tool for taking unmodified Halide algorithms, plus user-specified schedule information, and producing the means for accelerating the algorithm with automatically-generated special-purpose hardware, system calls and drivers.
-The tool has not yet been released into the public domain.
+Other open-source tools we created to build our latest chip Garnet include

 Halide is a new programming language designed to make it easier to write high-performance image processing code on modern machines.
 Its current front end is embedded in C++.
 Compiler targets include x86/SSE, ARM v7/NEON, CUDA, Native Client, and OpenCL.
 Halide source is available on github.